may-bach/Dangai/Dangai Web/public/chapters/prologue/part_2.md

 Izumi: I'm sure you do.
 But what does this have to do with me?

-Aoki: One of the responsibilities happens to be choosing volunteers and organizers for the fest.
+Aoki: One of the responsibilities happens to be choosing volunteers and coordinators for the fest.

 Izumi: You mean glorified peons.